 \paragraph{Merger Wave Term (Time-Varying).} The first term is the average $\text{MergerIndex}$ for other firms in the same period, excluding the focal firm \emph{and all other firms' in the focal firm's industry.} The first term can be written as:

-where $S_{i}$ and $S_{j}$ represent the industries of composite firms $i$ and $j$. $W_{it}$ captures the time-varying merger waves; in periods with high concentration due to economy wide shifts in concentration, $W_{it}$ will be high.
+where $S_{i}$ and $S_{j}$ represent the industries of composite firms $i$ and $j$. $W_{it}$ captures the time-varying merger waves; in periods with high concentration due to economy-wide shifts in concentration, $W_{it}$ will be high.

 As is typical in exposure designs, we measure these shocks using a ``leave-one-out'' average of changes in the same period.
-We go beyond this and leave out the entire industry of the each focal observation.
-By leaving out the entire industry, our goal is to ensure that we measure shocks arising from economy-wide trends, and are not part of the endogenous dynamics with each composite firm's industry competitors.
-We define the focal industry broadly by using the top level NAICS category for each composite firm in its initial period.\footnote{NAICS classifications for composite firms are calculated for each period by summing the revenue in each NAICS category, and selecting the NAICS code with the most revenue.} As a result, the value of $W_{it}$ differs not only over time, but also across observations within the same time.
-However, its main purpose is to capture time-varying shocks to the entire sample; because merger waves are indeed economy wide (in our sample and in others), shocks between different industries during the same time period are correlated.
+We go beyond this and leave out the entire industry of each focal observation.
+By leaving out the entire industry, our goal is to ensure that we measure shocks arising from economy-wide trends and that are not part of the endogenous dynamics among close competitors.
+We define the focal industry broadly by using the top level NAICS category for each composite firm in its initial period.\footnote{NAICS classifications for composite firms are calculated for each period by summing the revenue in each NAICS category, and selecting the NAICS code with the most revenue.} As a result, the value of $W_{it}$ differs not only over time, but also across observations within the same time period.
+However, the main purpose of $W_{it}$ is to capture time-varying shocks to the entire sample.
+Because merger waves are indeed economy wide (in our sample and in others), shocks between different industries during the same time period are correlated.

-\paragraph{Exposure Term (Unit-Varying).} The second term is a fixed feature of the composite firm representing the firm's exposure to the wave.
+\paragraph{Exposure Term (Unit-Varying).} The second term is a cross-sectional feature of each composite firm at period zero.
+It represents the firm's exposure to merger waves.
 We call this term $K_{i0}$.
-This term is already included in Equation (\ref{Spec1}) as part of the composite firm fixed effects; it enters our IV strategy again when we form an instrument for $\text{MergerIndex}_{it}$ from the product of $K_{i0}$ and $W_{it}$.
+This term already appears in Equation (\ref{Spec1}) as part of the composite firm fixed effects; it enters our IV strategy again when we create an instrument for $\text{MergerIndex}_{it}$ using the product of $K_{i0}$ and $W_{it}$.